yassourlab/GInGeR/README.md

 `--kraken-output-path` - A path for saving Kraken2's output

-`--metadata-path` - The path to the reference database metadata table. (see more information in the Reference database section)
+`--reference-genomes-metadata` - The path to the reference database metadata table. (see more information in the Reference database section)

-`--references-dir`- The directory to which GInGeR will download missing reference genomes from UHGG.
+`--downloaded-references-dir`- The directory to which GInGeR will download missing reference genomes from UHGG.
 Defaults to `references_dir`.
 This folder can be shared for all runs of GInGer in order to avoid the same file being downloaded and saved multiple times.

-`--merged-filtered-fasta` - A reference database in a fasta format. using this will skip the stages of creating a sample specific database based on the species Kraken2 detected in the sample.
+`--sample-specific-references` - A reference database in a fasta format. using this will skip the stages of creating a sample specific database based on the species Kraken2 detected in the sample.

 `--keep-intermediate` - Controls which intermediate files are kept after the pipeline completes.
 By default, all files are kept (`all`).
 Options include: `final` (only result CSVs), `assembly` (SPAdes output), `alignment` (PAF/M8 files), `sequences` (FASTA files), `kraken` (Kraken2/Bracken output), `reference` (reference database files).
 Can specify multiple categories by repeating the flag.
 Example: `--keep-intermediate final --keep-intermediate assembly` keeps only the final CSV results and the SPAdes directory.